Equity compensation awards

 Cheryl is a founder and senior executive of TechCo, a technology company that recently went public.
 She has accumulated a significant amount of restricted stock from the vesting of RSUs that she has held for more than one year.

-By donating $1 million of TechCo stock directly to charity after restrictions are lifted, as shown in Option 2, Cheryl potentially eliminates $190,000 in projected federal capital gains taxes and thereby has an additional $190,000 for a tax deduction and available to grant to charities.
-She also has an additional $260,300 in tax savings.
+Cheryl decides to fund a DAF account with $1 million of her TechCo company stock, with a cost basis of $50,000.
+By donating $1 million of TechCo stock directly to charity, as shown in Option 2 below, Cheryl eliminates $190,000 in projected federal capital gains taxes and this money is instead available to grant to charities through her DAF account.
+She also has an additional $260,300 in tax savings from her claimed income tax deduction.

 -